llllllllll/c-extension-tutorial/tutorial/source/writing-a-class.rst

            return 'something'

-we know that there is a slot to hold ``__repr__``, but what about ``method``.
+we know that there is a slot to hold ``__repr__``, but what about ``method``?
 This is not a special method that CPython uses so there is no reserved slot in the :c:type:`PyTypeObject` struct.
 For these more free form methods, types keep a Python dictionary object in the slot :c:member:`PyTypeObject.tp_dict` from name to function object.
 Dispatching